 At the end of Nakamise Dori is Sensoji Temple.
 This was the first orange-white temple we saw and this wonderful color combination immediately got me hooked making me want to see more and more of those beautifully colored temples.
 Even to this day, I am deeply in love with this color combination.

-When you walk the same way we did, then you will first go through Kaminarimon Gate.
+When you come here as described in the previous paragraph, you will first go through Kaminarimon Gate.

 Above the lantern, painted in golden letters on a green sign, stand the characters 金龍山 (Kinryū-zan) as a short form of 金龍山浅草寺 = Kinryū-zan Sensō-ji.